 When you place your employee on garden leave, he/she remains an employee of your company.
-Therefore, except there is written, recorded, clear, and well-drafted clause regarding garden leave in an employment contract, employers expose themselves to the risk of claims of contract breach.
-Hence, you should express garden leave clause under an employment contract.
+Therefore, unless there is written, recorded, clear, and well-drafted clause regarding this leave in an employment contract, employers expose themselves to the risk of claims of contract breach.
+Hence, you should express this type of leave clause under an employment contract.
 Mark Donovan suggested that your garden leave clause can be written as follows.

 “The Employer might place the Employee on “garden leave” for all or part of the Employee’s period of notice of termination.
-During a period of “garden leave” the Employee will remain a paid employee of the Employer, but the Employer might require the Employee not to attend the workplace, contact any costumers or other employees, or undertake any duties whatsoever.“
+During this leave period, the Employee will remain a paid employee of the Employer, but the Employer might require the Employee not to attend the workplace, contact any customers or other employees, or undertake any duties whatsoever.“

-The stated employee, nonetheless, might attempt challenge of garden leave clause validity, whether or not it is reasonable.
+The stated employee, nonetheless, might attempt to challenge the validity of the garden leave clause, whether or not it is reasonable.
 Therefore, concluding the Law Gazette garden leave practice, you might consider the following tips to create well-crafted and reasonable garden leave clause:

 Beyond any stated law above, garden leave can still be enforced to employees without any written expression if employees have in the first place breached their employment obligations of good faith and fidelity, trust and confidence, misusing confidential information, and/or breached fiduciary obligations.